| Rugby

 Variables

-to the way you change the actual variable of how you do your exercise
+relates to the way you change the actual variable of how you do

-routine, these refer to the amount of exercise you perform (volume),
+your exercise routine, these refer to the amount of exercise you

-the difficulty of exercise your perform compared to your maximum
+perform (volume), the difficulty of exercise you perform compared

-(intensity), the type of exercise you do (specificity) and rest
+to your maximum (intensity), the type of exercise you do (specificity)

 Each